adjust/cordova_sdk/README.md

 #### iOS

-In the Project Navigator open the source file your Application Delegate.
+In the XCode Project Navigator open the source file your Application Delegate.
 Find or add the method `openURL` and add the following call to adjust:

 ```objc